 Sharing is caring!

-As you can see in my pictures, I love the muted hues.
-They allow me to create a more relaxed and nostalgic and/or vintage vibe.
-But whatever you are looking for, use your favorite décor colors in your mini trees to match your style.
+As you can see in my pictures, I love using muted hues.
+They give off a chill, nostalgic, and vintage vibe.
+But honestly, whatever style you like, just go for your favorite colors for your mini crochet trees to match your personal aesthetic.

 Pin this image to make it later!